 The City Calendar is a great place to find when and where City Events will be taking place.
 Also, the City's Facebook page is kept up to date with all City Events and offers a plethora of information.

 City Facilities can be rented by using the Facility Rental Portal and completing the process online.
 City Facilities can also be rented in person at City Hall or at the Civic Center.

 Power Bills can be paid by visiting the Utilities Office in person or by following the appropriate link on the City Public Utilities Page and following the appropriate instructions.

 Information on the City's Sanitation Services can be found on the Sanitation and Recycling Page.

 Reports can be reported to the City directly by phone, through Facebook, Email, or by filling out a Citizen Report.
 Please report all emergencies by dialing 911.

 City Business License Forms are available online and can also be obtained at City Hall.
 City Business License Fees can be paid online through the payment center or at City Hall.

 For information on Commercial Rates.
 Please visit the City of Abbeville's Public Utility Services Page and click on the specified service (Electric, Water, or Sewer) for specific rate information.

 Absolutely!
 The City of Abbeville is dedicated to fostering an environment conducive to Small Business Growth.
-A good place to start looking for helpful information is to check out the Small Business Startup Guide.
-For more information please reach out to Mike Clary, Grants and Economic Development Administrator for other ways in which the City can assist.
+A good place to start looking for helpful information is to check out the Entrepreneurial Resource Page and Small Business Startup Guide.
+For more information please reach out to Mike Clary, Community Development Director for other ways in which the City can assist.